eslam0stafa23/PlanRadarAssessment/README.md

 ## How to run?

-This project needs Android Studio 4.0.0 or above with Android Gradle plugin 7.0.2+
+This project needs Android Studio 4.0.0 or above with Android Gradle plugin 7.0+

 It's recommended to open it using <B>Android Studio Artic Fox</B>.

+To add a new city to the cities list press on add city button and write the city name then press the "enter" key on the softkeyboard.

 ## Architecture
 Clean architecture based on MVVM (Model-View-ViewModel)